KARNATISAITHARUN/documentation/using-ocular/tutorials/cpg.md

 ...
 ```

-In particular, we see that the instance parameter (with an index of 0)
+In particular, notice that the instance parameter (with an index of 0)
 of the method `ObjectInputStream.readObject` is controlled, that is,
 the deserialization vulnerability exists.
 This shows a more
 exploratory way of identifying the vulnerability.